-- (1) Represents the threshold maximum bonus levels that could have been earned under the Company's 2019 Incremental Operating Income Incentive Plans.
+- (1) Represents the threshold maximum bonus levels that could have been earned under the Company's 2020 Incremental Operating Income Incentive Plans.
 The plans are described under "Compensation Discussion and Analysis Cash Bonuses."
-The 2019 Incremental Operating Income Plans do not have a target bonus level.
+The 2020 Incremental Operating Income Plans do not have a target bonus level.
 Each Named Executive Officer participating in such plans can be awarded an incremental bonus between zero and the maximum bonus levels provided under such plans. - (2) Represents the aggregate fair value computed in accordance with FASB ASC Topic 718.
-For significant assumptions with regard to such valuation, see Note 11 Stock Based Compensation in the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2019 filed with the SEC on February 26, 2020. - (3) Each time-based RSU has a value equal to the fair market value of one share of the Company's common stock.
-The time-based RSUs granted in 2019 vest annually in increasing increments of 15%, 20%, 30% and 35% as of the first, second, third and fourth anniversaries of the grant date, respectively. - (4) Represents the grant date fair value of 5,250 performance-based RSUs granted to Mr. Pearson in 2018 which were eligible for vesting in March 2020 based on 2019 performance and for which performance criteria was determined in 2019.
+For significant assumptions with regard to such valuation, see Note 11 Stock Based Compensation in the Notes to Consolidated Financial Statements of our Annual Report on Form 10-K for the year ended December 31, 2020 filed with the SEC on February 25, 2021 - (3) Each time-based RSU has a value equal to the fair market value of one share of the Company's common stock.
+The time-based RSUs granted in 2020 vest annually in increasing increments of 15%, 20%, 30% and 35% as of the first, second, third and fourth anniversaries of the grant date, respectively, provided that the grantee remains in the employment of the Company on such dates. - (4) Represents the grant date fair value of 7,000 performance based RSUs granted to Mr. Pearson in 2018 which were eligible for vesting in March 2021 based on 2020 performance and for which performance criteria was determined in 2020.
 See "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" above for further discussion.
 Each performance-based RSU has a value equal to the fair market value of one share of the Company's common stock.
-These performance-based RSUs vest in accordance with the terms of the award made in 2018, under which 5,250 of the RSUs granted in 2018 were eligible for vesting in March 2020 subject to achievement of certain annual financial targets of the Company in 2019.
-The performance measure of the Company was fully achieved during 2019 such that Mr. Pearson received the 5,250 shares eligible for vesting in March 2020.
-This row does not include the remaining 26,250 performance-based RSUs granted to Mr. Pearson during 2018 as the result of the fact that such performance-based RSUs will vest based on performance criteria established in 2020 and future years. - (5) Represents the grant date fair value of 8,750 performance-based RSUs (including 3,500 Catch-Up RSUs (as previously defined)) granted to Mr. Sousa in 2018 which were eligible for vesting in March 2020 based on 2019 performance and for which performance criteria was determined in 2019.
+These performance based RSUs vest in accordance with the terms of the award made in 2018, under which 7,000 of the RSUs granted in 2018 were eligible for vesting in March 2021 subject to achievement of certain annual financial targets of the Company in 2020.
+The performance measure of the Company was fully achieved during 2020 such that Mr. Pearson received the 7,000 shares eligible for vesting in March 2021. - (5) Represents the grant date fair value of 7,000 performance based RSUs granted to Mr. Sousa in 2018 which were eligible for vesting in March 2021 based on 2020 performance and for which performance criteria was determined in 2020.
 See "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" above for further discussion.
 Each performance-based RSU has a value equal to the fair market value of one share of the Company's common stock.
-These performance-based RSUs vest in accordance with the terms of the award made in 2018, under which 5,250 of the RSUs granted in 2018 were eligible for vesting in March 2020 subject to achievement of certain annual financial targets of VerityStream in 2019.
-The performance measure of VerityStream was fully achieved during 2019 such that Mr. Sousa received the 5,250 shares eligible for vesting in March 2020 as well as the 3,500 Catch-Up RSUs eligible for vesting in March 2020 based on the achievement of catch-up performance criteria for 2019 as discussed more fully in the "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" section above.
-These rows do not include the remaining 26,250 performance-based RSUs granted to Mr. Sousa during 2018 as the result of the fact that such performance-based RSUs will vest based on performance criteria established in 2020 and future years.
+These performance based RSUs vest in accordance with the terms of the award made in 2018, under which 7,000 of the RSUs granted in 2018 were eligible for vesting in March 2021 subject to achievement of certain annual financial targets of VerityStream in 2020.
+The performance measure of VerityStream was not achieved during 2020 and as such Mr. Sousa did not receive the 7,000 shares eligible for vesting in March 2021.
+These 7,000 RSUs will remain eligible for vesting in March 2022 based on the achievement of catch-up performance criteria for 2021 established by the Company's Compensation Committee as discussed more fully in the "Compensation Discussion and Analysis Long-Term Stock-Based Incentive Compensation" section above. - (6) Represents time-based stock options granted to Messrs.
+Collier and Roberts during 2020 which vest annually in increasing increments of 15%, 20%, 30%, and 35% as of the first, second, third, and fourth anniversaries of the grant date, respectively, provided that the grantee remains in the employment of the Company on such dates.